thmosqueiro/ABBAS/documentation/ODD/README.md

 #### What kinds of interactions among agents are assumed?

-Bees only interact by recruiting other bees.
+Bees only interact by during the recruitment process.

 #### If the interactions involve communication, how are such communications represented?